bigkahuna443/SkinModHelper/docs/guide/README.md

 If, the skin you make is a player skin.
 Then:
 1. you need to create a Sprites.xml of "Normal Type"
 2. inside it create a new ID called "[Character_ID]"
-   * Use the "player_badeline" ID of vanilla as a guide -- that new ID should Has all animation
+   * Use the "player_badeline" ID of vanilla as a guide -- that new ID should have all animations
    * Note: If the new ID does not match "[Character_ID]".
 Then it will directly crash the game

-ConfigInfo - OtherSprite
+OtherSprite
 -----------------------------------
 Regarding the Player IDs in Sprites.xml, there are many IDs that are not classified as player IDs, but maddy appears in the animation texture of those IDs.